Filtering Commands¶

 by binding-threshold or minimum fold change. lowest:

-corresponding fold change of all chosen prediction
+binding score, orresponding fold change of all chosen

-(default: median)
+chosen prediction methods). (default: median)

 --exclude-NAs Exclude NA values from the filtered output. (default: